 Let’s dive into Bluehost vs. HostGator…

-Both Bluehost and HostGator have the same basic pricing structure.
+Both Bluehost and HostGator have the same basic pricing structure – a three-tier structure mixing and matching different caps.

 The first tier is for small websites on a budget.
 Bluehost calls it their Basic plan and renews at $7.99/mo.
 HostGator calls it their Hatchling plan and renews at $6.95/mo.